 Tip: For each egg, crack the egg into a small bowl and whisk with a fork to thoroughly break up the egg before adding to the creamed mixture.
 Start with the mixer on low speed so the liquid from the egg doesn’t splatter, once the egg is partially mixed increase the speed to medium.
 Each egg should be fully incorporated into the mixture before adding the next egg, taking about one minute to blend in each egg.

 - With the mixer on low speed, add about one third of the flour mixture, mix just until the flour is almost completely blended.
-Scrape the bowl down, and add about one half of the milk mixture, blending just until mixed.
-Scrape the bowl down again and continue alternating with the flour mixture and milk mixture, ending with the last portion of the flour, and stirring just until blended.
+Scrape the bowl down, and add about one half of the mashed sweet potatoes, blending just until mixed.
+Scrape the bowl down again and continue alternating with the flour mixture and sweet potatoes, ending with the last portion of the flour, and stirring just until blended.

-- Bake 1 hour 15 minutes to 1½ hours or until a long toothpick, wooden skewer, or cake tester inserted in the center comes out clean.
-Place pan on a wire cooling rack to cool for 30 minutes then remove cake from the pan and place the cake on the wire cooling rack to finish cooling.
+- Spoon the batter into the prepared pan and smooth the surface with the back of a large spoon.
+Bake 50 to 60 minutes or until a long toothpick, wooden skewer, or cake tester inserted in the center comes out clean.
+Place pan on a wire cooling rack to cool for 10 to 15 minutes then remove cake from the pan and place the cake on the wire cooling rack to finish cooling.

 Tip: Serve cake using a pretty cake plate and cake server for a delightful presentation.

 Adapted From: The Taste of Home Fall Baking Cookbook, Reiman Media Group, Wisconsin, 2009